robbelouwet/masterthesis-forkskinny/reports/first_semester/christmas_holidays.md

 - It turns out that Cortex M4 chips also have [SIMD intrinsics](https://www.keil.com/pack/doc/CMSIS/Core/html/group__intrinsic__SIMD__gr.html) built on 32-bit SIMD registers, so definitely taking a look at that.
-Maybe we can use this to speed up the permutation or speed up the slice_t() and unslice_accelerated() operations.
-If we can make the slicing operations much faster, then it might become more lucrative to first unslice, permute in 1 cycle through SIMD, and slice_t again.
+Maybe we can use this to speed up the permutation or speed up the slice_t() and unslice_accelerated_internal() operations.
+If we can make the slicing operations much faster, then it might become more lucrative to first unslice_internal, permute in 1 cycle through SIMD, and slice_t again.
 Because the permutation is ridiculously fast with 64 bit SIMD (e.g. this intel [SIMD intrinsic](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#text=shuffle&techs=MMX,SSE_ALL&ig_expand=6562,5660) that performs a constant permutation in 1 instruction).